ryanvarick/dotfiles/README.md

 # Dotfiles, etc.

 I keep my configuration files on Dropbox, since it is usually one of the first apps I install on a new computer.
 If I tweak something on one computer, Dropbox pushes it to any other computers I use, making it easy to keep things in sync.
-Originally inspired by https://github.com/mathiasbynens/dotfiles, with a lot of copy and pasting from Google.
+Originally inspired by [Mathias’s dotfiles](https://github.com/mathiasbynens/dotfiles), with a lot of copy and pasting from Google.

 ## Usage